Term-Work Petitions

 Sometimes, things don't go as planned.
 A petition is your formal request for an exception to a Faculty or University rule, regulation or deadline.

 While the information below is considered informal and unofficial, you are encouraged to review it if you are unfamiliar with petitions.
 Official information can be found in the Academic Regulations chapter of the Academic Calendar.
-If you have any questions that are not addressed here, please contact the Office of the Registrar.
+If you have any questions that are not addressed here, please contact the Registrar's Office.

 What is a Term-Work Petition?